LinkedIn carousel best practices for B2B in 2026

 Publishing and scheduling LinkedIn carousels with Oktopost

 Creating the carousel is half the work.
-Distributing it at the right time, to the right audience, with the right post copy is the other half.
+LinkedIn carousel best practices extend into the publishing workflow: distributing at the right time, to the right audience, with the right post copy is the other half.
 A strong carousel that goes live at 11 PM on a Friday will underperform a mediocre one published during peak hours.

 Oktopost supports native document post publishing for LinkedIn company pages.
 Here is the workflow: